Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/LNX-07/LNX_bash_scripting.md

 The CLI in linux.

 Script:
 A series of commands written in a text file.
+You can execute multiple commands in a row by just executing the script.
+In order to be able to execute the script, a user needs to have permissions to execute (x) the file.

+Linux will only be able to find the script if you specify the path name, or if you add the path to the directory in which the script lives to the PATH variable.

+Although there are no file extensions in Linux, it’s easier for humans to understand if you end your script names with ‘.sh’.

 variables: